mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 A tree traversal can be done in many ways, depending what we'd like to prioritize.
 In general, we want to have different ways in which the data in the nodes is accessed, aka. shouted.

+Basically, in a binary tree traversal, we can do three operations in a node:
+- L: go left
+- R: go right
+- S: shout or access the node's data

-Summary of basic traversals for BTs:
+Given those basic operations, we can define four basic traversals for BTs:
 - `preOrder`: depth first, shouting/displaying current node first, then the children
 - `inOrder`: depth first, shouting/displaying current node between the children.
 Effect: **Items are displayed in order.**
 - `postOrder`: depth first, shouting/displaying current node last, after the children
-- `levelOrder`: breadth first, each level completely one after the other
+- `levelOrder`: breadth first, each level completely one after the other: first level 1, then level 2, etc.

 Example: `preOrder` traversal: starting with the root node, traverse all nodes by
 1. shouting (displaying or accessing/using) the value of the **current** node and the